GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 The delay amounts to $tau_r = #d / #c$.
 Secondly, follow the _early echoes_, which are the first reflections on the walls.
 Finally, the late reflections correspond to the echoes bouncing several times before reaching the microphone.
-They form the long and dense tail of the #acr("RIR") filter.
+They form the long and dense tail of the #acr("RIR").
 The boundary between early echoes and late reflections is called the _mixing time_ and depends on the room's acoustic characteristics.

 // TODO: remove if we agree that this is too much